RPT-ANALYSIS-Probe of Ackman team over Herbalife campaign may go nowhere-legal experts

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-(Repeating story first sent on March 13 to additional subscribers without changes to text)
+(Repeating story first sent Friday night to additional subscribers without changes to text)

 By David Ingram and Joseph Ax